jwhogg/jwhogg.github.io/content/articles/word2vec_code_overview.md

 ![Neural Network for Word2Vec](/images/word2vec_nn_diagram.png)

 The error function we want to minimise:
-- I think this is negaitve log likelihood, but for our purposes is same as cross entropy loss
+- This is negaitve log likelihood, but for our purposes is same as cross entropy loss
 $$ 1/T  \sum\limits_{-c\le j\le c,j\ne 0}^{T} \log P(w_{t+j}|w_{t}) $$

 Here is the derivation of cross-entropy loss for backprop: